promptfoo/promptfoo-docs/docs/intro.md

 ## Workflow and philosophy

-promptfoo's core philosophy is to help developers efficiently evaluate and compare the performance of language models using a well-structured, repeatable, and customizable process.
+[Serious LLM development requires a systematic approach to prompt engineering](https://www.ianww.com/blog/2023/05/21/prompt-engineering-framework). promptfoo's core purpose is to help developers efficiently evaluate and compare the performance of language models using a well-structured, repeatable, and customizable process.

 The goal: informed, data-driven decisions for prompt tuning.
 At a high level, here's how to use `promptfoo`: